GreenDelta/openLCAJython-manual/src/minimal_example/README.md

 > **_NOTE:_** You can run the following lines of code by copy-pasting them in the openLCA Python
 > console.
 You can also copy the whole [script](minimal_example.py).

-First, let's create a flow for the boiling water process.
+First, let's create a flow representing _Boiling water_, using a _Volume_ as dimension.
+The `FlowProperty` tells the system how to measure the quantity of this flow–i.e. in any unit of volume (liters or cubic meters, ... ).

 ```python
 volume = db.getForName(FlowProperty, "Volume")